AdobeDocs/experience-manager-learn.en/help/assets/deployment/multitenancy-concurrent-article-understand.md

 When working on multiple projects, it is important to ensure that code is not duplicated.
 Code duplication increases the likelihood of defect occurrences, the cost of changes to the system, and overall rigidity in the code base.
 To prevent duplication, refactor common logic into reusable libraries that can be used across multiple projects.

 To support this need, we recommend the development and maintenance of a core project that all teams can depend on and contribute to.
-When doing so, it is important to ensure that this core project does not, in turn, depend on any of the individual teams’ projects; this allows for independent deployability while still promoting code reuse.
+When doing so, it is important to ensure that this core project does not, in turn, depend on any of the individual teams' projects; this allows for independent deployability while still promoting code reuse.

 Some examples of code that commonly in a core module include: